athirazizi/RayTracing/README.md

 The `W,A,S,D` keys are used as input keys:

 If the user presses `W`, the camera moves forward.
 The distance it moves forward is multiplied by a fixed `speed` and `ts` (timestep, so the movement is scaled appropriately based on how fast the program is running).
-Similarly, the `S` key moves backwards, `D` moves to the right, `A` moves to the left. `E` moves the position of the camera upwards, and `Q` downwards.
+Similarly, the `S` key moves backwards, `D` moves to the right, `A` moves to the left. `Space` moves the position of the camera upwards, and `LeftCtrl` downwards.
 Additionally, the `moved` flag is set to true so the ray directions are recalculated.
 We can change the input keys using the `KeyCode` if the user prefers another movement setup.

 Likewise, we will have to recalculate ray directions if the camera rotates.
 If the mouse moves up and down, the pitch will change depending on the `delta.y` component.
 If the mouse moves left and right, the yaw will change depending on the `delta.x` component.